SUMMERFEST 2020 REIMAGINED

 We invite you to join us for La Jolla Music Society’s re-imagined SummerFest, August 21-29, 2020.
 SummerFest Music Director, Inon Barnatan, has assembled a small but mighty all-star roster of old friends and new faces to bring to life the most beloved pieces from the chamber music canon.
 Superstar cellists Alisa Weilerstein and Clive Greensmith, violinist/violist extraordinaire Yura Lee, and one of the most sought after violinists on the international stage, James Ehnes—all festival favorites—join GRAMMY© nominated violinist Tessa Lark and multi-talented bassist Michael Thurber in their festival debuts.

 From iconic and uplifting works by Schubert and Mendelssohn, to Barnatan’s signature arrangements of symphonic works for chamber ensemble, we hope to leave you elated and feeling at home again.
-Whether you are joining us at The Conrad or tuning in to The Baker-Baum Concert Hall from the comfort of your home, we know SummerFest 2020 will deliver the artistry and excellence you have come to expect from La Jolla Music Society.
+We know SummerFest 2020 will deliver the artistry and excellence you have come to expect from La Jolla Music Society.

 We eagerly await the opportunity to share music with you, our cherished SummerFest family and friends.
 Until then!